unlink2/argcc/README.md

-# ARGCC - A C++ header-only command line parser and configuration file parser
+# LibLC (Lib Lukas Common) - A C++ header-only command line parser and configuration file parser

 This is a common shared library for command line argument and configuration file parsing.